 With the seriousness of the drug abuse problem in Colorado, various universities and colleges in the state joined the campaign against abuse of alcohol and drugs.
 In the second week of September this year, University of Denver opened its own Recovery Community located in a mid-sized house just near the university campus.
 Specifically, it is located at 1931 S. York Street.
 This collegiate recovery center aims to students recovering from drug abuse and alcohol addiction with their peers.

 This center has a hands-on student mentor and two other full-time staff to run the program.
 Students of the university can join sober social events, support meetings, and coaching sessions for free.
-Aside from these, they can also get access to referrals and resources of the center.
+Aside from these, they can also get access to referrals and resources of the center and consult the Narcotics Anonymous meeting list for Boulder and the NA meeting list in Colorado Springs.

 Different Kinds of Treatment Available

 For years, illicit drug use and addiction have been a growing concern in the United States.
 According to CDC, it was shown that in the United States alone, there are more than 46 people die due to overdose on prescription opioids daily and 88,000 people also die from excessive alcohol abuse each year.

 This phenomenon has been continually growing since the past decade.
 Due to these facts, various drug rehab in Denver and alcohol rehab in Denver, CO have been offering a more patient-specific treatment program.
 The purpose of these personalized treatment programs offered by rehab facilities in Denver, CO, is to address the unique needs, circumstances, and conditions of each patient to achieve a better chance at treatment and recovery.